 4. Gas – Peaking.
 Gas – Peaking Entitlements are subject to the following:

-(a) Gas – Peaking Prices.

-(i) Capacity Price.
-The Capacity Price is as specified on the Letter Confirmation (Exhibit CA) for the Entitlement.

-(ii) Fuel Price.
-For each MWh of Energy and of Ancillary Services instructed by ERCOT from the Entitlement, the Fuel Price is the product of:

-(A) a heat rate equal to 14.1 MMBtu/MWh; times

-(B) the Daily Gas Price.

-(iii) Ancillary Services Cost Adjustment.
-The Ancillary Services Cost Adjustment is $25.00 per hour.
-This price is paid whether or not the Ancillary Service is used by Buyer or ERCOT.

-(b) Gas – Peaking Scheduling.
+(a) Gas – Peaking Scheduling.

 Schedule Types.
 Buyer must submit a Day-Ahead Schedule for the Entitlement and may submit Hour-Ahead Schedules.
 Buyer must submit a Two-Day-Ahead Schedule for the Entitlement if notified to do so by ERCOT.